elliekpursey/crispr-pathogens/README.md

 ```
 Input
 ======
 Genomic fasta files (.fna), which must be placed in resources > genomes > {species-id}.
-The *Pseudomonas aeruginosa* PAO1 genome is provided as a test file within the folder 287 (its taxonomy id).
+The *Pseudomonas aeruginosa* PAO1 and PA14 genomes are provided as test files within the folder 287 (its taxonomy id).
 You must create and name directories within the genomes directory for each species/group of genomes you want to use.

 Usage
 ======